 - Once you've set all your column properties, click Next to go to Generate Load Script.

-Generate Load Script helps you work with the command which loads your column data to the output file (Figure 4).
-The dialog displays the table name, the load script and has 2 buttons - Inject to load script and Copy to clipboard
+Generate Load Script helps you work with the command which loads your column data to the output file (Figure 3).
+The dialog displays the table name, the load script and has 2 buttons - Inject to load script and Copy to clipboard.

 - If you don't need to edit anything, click on Inject to load script.
 When the process completes, the pop-up should appear.

-You can see the fields from figure 2 have all been added.
+You can see the fields have all been added.
 If you do need to change any data properties you can either click on Open Setup in the property panel or select the field name in the Columns section and edit the properties there.